 Steven R. Fox has over three decades of reorganization experience.

-The Fox Law Corporation is a small bankruptcy firm with a depth of cases and information.
+The Fox Law Corporation is a bankruptcy firm with a depth of cases and information.

 The Fox Law Corporation, Inc.